tarantool/tarantool/doc/sphinx/book/configuration.rst

 Local hot standby is a feature which provides a simple form of failover without replication.
-To initiate it, start a second instance of the Tarantool server on the same computer with the same :func:`box.cfg` configuration settings - including the same directories and same URIs.
+To initiate it, start a second instance of the Tarantool server on the same computer with the same :func:`box.cfg` configuration settings - including the same directories and same non-null URIs.
 A warning should appear with a message like

 .. code-block:: lua